 - Your clothing should match the environment and you should avoid wearing flashy colors.
 Fish can see color and when the water is clear and your fishing shallow you can scare them away.
 Even with the proper clothing, you should keep movement to a minimum over the hole if you’re hoping to catch something.

 - Plan your ice fishing session based on their schedule, not yours.
 You should know that most fish species are at the peak of their activity early in the morning and late in the afternoon.
-If it’s possible, take advantage by fishing these periods, particularly in the early mornings, which can be more productive.
+When possible, take advantage by fishing these periods, particularly in the early mornings, which can be more productive.
 If you didn’t catch anything by noon, it’s time to rethink your strategy and try the next day.

 If you decide to go ice fishing you can find below a basic list of ice fishing equipment that are a must: